Cathymak/Cathymak/README.md

-# Dumela 👋🏽 Lumela 👋🏽  Habari.
-Welcome to my GitHub Profile :
+# Dumela 👋🏽 Habari 👋🏽  Welcome to my GitHub Profile :
 Hi, I'm Cathy.
 Simply put,i love challenges but I love the growth a little more, the innovation💡, and problem solving🧠 a little more.
 Detoxing from a 4 year under grad coffee spree(its been 3 years)🍵🫖, so I'm a tea girl now.
 Occassionally need a mild shot of coffee 🦧<br>

 ### 🌐 Socials: